beasterbro/chester/ch4_Adding JIT and Optimizer Support/README.txt

 4.1.
 Chapter 4 Introduction
+	In this chapter of the tutorial we add JIT compiler support and optimizer support.

 4.2.
 Trivial Constant Folding
+	Constant folding is explained to be important for optimization but apparently is not useful in the case of the AST.

 4.3.
 LLVM Optimization Passes
+	This section covers the optimization passes built into LLVM.
+LLVM supports whole module passes as well as per function passes.
+This means there is support for passes over large bodies of code as well as single functions.

 4.4.
 Adding a JIT Compiler

 	Tests used in the tutorial:
 		def foo(x) x + 1;